-TD Ameritrade cuts email use by 30% after Slack rollout
+How this broker business cut email use by 30% after Slack rollout

 “We can separate out the business-critical information from things like leadership perspectives, or employee engagement information or system alerts,” he said.

 Obermeyer noted that the company used Slack to highlight an internal talent search – the kind of process likely to trigger questions from workers.

-In the past, email discussions about a job opening would have generated a conversation available to only two parties, and “that question and that answer don't have any value to the organization,” he said.
+In the past, email discussions about a job opening would have generated a conversation available to only two parties, and “that question and that answer don't have any value to the organisation,” he said.
 But by using TD Ameritrade’s “announcement hall” channels, the information was viewable by all.

 “With the talent search announcement, we had an associate that asked a question in the threaded comments and that was answered right there.
 So, boom, all of a sudden 11,000 people had access to the question and the answer.
 It was right there for all to see.”